Numerical Simulations of Noisy Quantum Circuits for Computational Chemistry: Conclusions

-Finally, we note that the ansatz produced by the ADAPT method often generate different ansatz for each internuclear configuration along with a different number of parameters.
-Some of these additional parameters appear nearly trivial as the correspond with small values of the optimal parameters.
-This raises questions about how the ADAPT method may be modified to ensure continuity in the ansatz circuit depth and parameter values.
-For example, intelligence pruning of the ADAPT ansatz may be beneficial with little loss of accuracy.
+We studied how depolarizing noise specifically affected different ansatze, but note that other sources of noise could be present in other systems.
+Thus, this study would not accurately represent systems that included more, or different types of noise such as readout noise or coherent noise.
+In addition, we are limited to the size of the systems we are able to study due to the use of density matrices which are exponentially larger than statevectors.
+Finally, we note that the ADAPT-VQE method could be further modified to combat the effects of noise such as modifying the ADAPT-VQE configuration to ensure continuity in the ansatz circuit depth and parameter values.
+For example, intelligent pruning of the ADAPT ansatz may be beneficial with little loss of accuracy.
 We defer this point for later work.